nitansh11/scandium/README.md

 ### We (team Scandium) created this clone of Carb Manager which is a Keto Diet Tracking Application.

 ## Scandium Team Members and their contributions:
-### 1. Nitansh Rastogi (Me)
+### 1. Nitansh Rastogi
-* Worked on the Main Landing Page, Google Authentication, My Daily Log , and Foods Section under Dashboard.
+* Worked on the Main Landing Page, Google Authentication (& other APIs related tasks), My Daily Log , and Foods Section under Dashboard

 ### 2. Janak Bharadwaj
 * Worked on the Exercise and My Measurements Section under Dashboard.